Central Place Sydney is a commercial precinct being developed at Australia’s largest tech hub, Tech Central in Sydney, Australia. The…

 The Media-TIC building in Barcelona is an information and communication technology hub designed to incubate, generate, exhibit and invite new ideas and developments in ICT.

-Set in the new science and technology district of 22@Barcelona, which occupies 200ha in Barcelona's industrial district of Poble Nou, the €20.8m building houses both office space for ICT businesses and exhibition space open to the general public.
+The building was inaugurated in September 2010.
+Set in the new science and technology district of 22@Barcelona, which occupies 200ha in Barcelona’s industrial district of Poble Nou, the €20.8m building houses both office space for ICT businesses and exhibition space open to the general public.
 Together these elements create an environment of interaction between technology thinkers, inventors and users.

 In line with the pro-technology theme of the site, project architect and founder of Cloud 9 Enric Ruiz Geli made technology a central part of the building’s creation.
 The design team designed the building using CAD-CAM digital processes, and also incorporated advanced technologies into the actual architecture of the building to enhance energy efficiency.